 Tolerance of Those With Different Faiths And Beliefs

 Our Christian values ensure tolerance of those who have different faiths and beliefs.
-The Harrowby/National Academy Trust enhances pupils' understanding of different faiths and beliefs through religious education studies; PSHE work; welcoming visitors from other schools that are not predominantly white British, and enjoying a depth of study about other cultures and belief systems.
+The Harrowby/National Schools enhance pupils' understanding of different faiths and beliefs through religious education studies; PSHE work; welcoming visitors from other schools that are not predominantly white British, and enjoying a depth of study about other cultures and belief systems.